 Conditions required to meet US Federal Aid Loan rules

-According to Federal Regulations, 34 CFR 668.22 (d), the following criteria outlines the requirements to process an approved LoA:
+According to Federal Regulations, 34 CFR 668.22 (d), the following criteria outlines the requirements to process an approved LOA:

 You must request the leave of absence (suspension of studies) by completing the relevant form to your School/Faculty for approval.
-The US Loans administration team must be advised of your intentions, prior to submitting the form to your School/Faculty.
+The US Loans team must be advised of your intentions, prior to submitting the form to your School/Faculty.
 A LOA cannot be granted for academic reasons (i.e. to keep a student from failing their studies).

 You must apply in advance for a LOA, unless unforeseen circumstances prevent you from doing so (i.e. an unexpected injury or accident).